Other calls held: DA1ET, V31KH, VP8BFM, ZB2HE, ZC4TB.

-Been mainly interested in home brewing, (not the drink, but I must admit real ale is very tempting now and again, see CAMRA www.camra.org.uk) was totally home brewed transmit and receive at one time in the 70's with 50w QSK on the HF bands.
+Been mainly interested in home brewing (not the drink, but I must admit real ale is very tempting now and again, see CAMRA www.camra.org.uk) and was totally home brewed transmit and receive at one time in the 70's with 50w QSK on the HF bands.

 Presently have a 50m Inv L antenna with 17m vertical section for LF/HF tuned with SGC230 Auto ATU at the base and a 4 ele yagi for 4m and 6m (the yagi is only erected in summer months), but I also have 2m and 70cms on when in the shack or out mobile.
 Look forward to bumping into you on the air one day.

 Tower with dual band yagi and inverted L attached, with the small 2m/70cm collinear on top.

 To digress slightly from my main and oldest hobby of amateur radio, other interests include, digital photography and also enjoy a bit of travelling, have visited the following countries:-